jurtasun/rcds_nextflow_intro/chapter1/README.md

 ### 4. Add variable input passed on the command line

 In its current state, our workflow uses a greeting hardcoded into the process command.
-We want to add some flexibility by using an input variable, so that we can more easily change the greeting at runtime.
+To add some flexibility we can use an input variable, so we can more easily change the greeting at runtime.
 This requires us to make three changes to our script:

 - Tell the process to expect a variable input by adding an `input:` block
-- Edit the process to use the input
+- Edit the process to use that input
 - Set up a command-line parameter and provide its value as an input to the process call

 Let's make these changes one at a time.

 #### 4.1.
 Add an input block to the process definition

 First, add an input block to the process definition.
-For that we need to adapt the process definition to accept an input called greeting.
 In the process block, make the following modifications:

 *Before:*
 ```bash